NervanaSystems/ngraph-tf/diagnostics/README.md

 * Checking whether ngraph is enabled by calling: ```ngraph.is_enabled()```
 * You need to enable ngraph every time you called ```ngraph.disable()```, so it is good to check if ngraph is enabled by calling ```ngraph.is_enabled()```
+* _Caution_: The above functions are only effective at the beginning of the execution.
+Once the session is created and ```run``` is called, the above functions will not be able to disable ngraph.
 * For example usage, take a look at the ```model_test/verify_model.py``` in the diagnostics folder

 ## Debug flags